 He added, “The rights of Ukrainians will be violated for generations to come, and the impact of the war on fuel and food prices, as well as geopolitical tensions, affects the peoples of all regions of the world.”

-Turk expressed his concern about the things that are happening in Russia.
+Turk expressed his concern regarding the things that are happening in Russia.
 He referred to the closure of the independent newspaper “Novaya Gazeta” and the “Moscow Helsinki Group,” the oldest organization for the defense of human rights, and saw this as “a new indication of the end of the Russian public space.”

 “The continuous pro-war messages on official media feed stereotypes and fuel hatred and violence,” he said.